ooni/spec/backends/bk-003-collector.md

 9. if everything is okay, returns `200` to the client (see below).

+### Response body

+In case of failure, the collector MUST return a JSON object that MAY be empty.

 In case of `200` responses, new collector implementations MUST at least include a unique identifier for the measurement that the client may later use to reference said measurement.
 For example: